jy2xj/BusinessFinder/README.md

 - Plots merchants (and your location) on a map using the Google Maps API
 - Interactive user interface with question answering

-### Installing
+### Installing and Running the App

-In order to get this working on your server, you need a few things:
+-1- In order to get this working on a Heroku server, you need a few things.
+If you are just trying to get working on localhost, go to -2-:
 - A Heroku account
 - PHP installed locally
 - Composer installed locally